imperiojs/imperio/README.md

 #### Server Side Implementation

-Imperio's server functions are currently Express middleware.
-Implementing Imperio will require Express to be installed and required.
+imperio's server functions are currently Express middleware.
+Implementing imperio will require Express to be installed and required.

-Imperio's server-side functionality can be enable with just a couple lines of javascrips:
+imperio's server-side functionality can be enable with just a couple lines of javascript:
 Just require the module and pass it the server object of your app
 ```javascript
 const imperio = require('imperio')(server);